chaoticbob/GraphicsExperiments/README.md

 Vulkan experiments use [VulkanMemoryAllocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) to simplify buffer and image creation and keeps the code significantly smaller.

+# Drivers
+At the time of this writing, January 2023, the ray tracing experiments have been tested on the **public beta drivers** from AMD and NVIDIA.
+Sometimes things don't work correctly - that's just life using beta drivers.
+In time the features will move to regular drivers.

 # Dependencies
 * Vulkan SDK 1.3.236.0
 * Windows SDK Version 10.0.22621.0